matiasconsiglio/project-4/README.md

 - Allow the user to change the password.
 - Allow the user to recover the password.
-- Updated comment message "waiting to be approved".
+- (Solved) Updated comment message "waiting to be approved".

 ### Bugs

-- If a Logged-in User comments a posta and after that the Admin approves the comment, then the user refreshes the page, the message "comment waiting for approval" will still be there instead of the possibility to create a new comment.
+- (Solved) If a Logged-in User comments a session and after that the Admin approves the comment, then the user refreshes the page, the message "comment waiting for approval" will still be there instead of the possibility to create a new comment.
 For this the user needs to go home and then back to the event page to be able to comment again.

 - After final deployment, css was not being shown.
 First problem was that "X_FRAME_OPTIONS = 'SAMEORIGIN'" was writen with "``" instead.
 Second problem was that in base.html "<link rel="stylesheet" type="text/css" href=" {% static 'css/style.css' %} ">" was written like <link rel="stylesheet" type="text/css" href=" {% static '/css/style.css' %} "> instead.
 Bug Fixed.